 We’re brighter together.

 Solar panels have been around for decades, dotting rooftops and supplying energy to reduce energy bills and carbon footprints.
-Rooftop solar is a major investment and may not be the right fit for every customer — that’s why OPPD Community Solar is here, to let you power your home with renewable energy, and without hassle.

 Now, community solar programs give homeowners a chance to do the same thing as part of a coordinated group effort through solar farms.
-OPPD's five megawatt solar farm located near Fort Calhoun, Neb., has been supplying clean renewable energy to the electric grid since 2019.
+OPPD's five-megawatt solar farm located near Fort Calhoun, Neb., has been supplying clean renewable energy to the electric grid since 2019.

-The community solar rate for 2024 is a $0.28 debit (charge) per share, per month.
-In the future, participants may receive credit instead!
+The community solar rate for 2025 is a $0.85 debit (charge) per share, per month.

 How It Works